AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/gettingstarted/gettingstarted/ex4.md

 ![DSN](./images/web7.png)

-## 0.4.2 Option 2: Start with a new incognito browser window
+## Option 2: Start with a new incognito browser window

-In case you had accidentally closed your browser window, or for future demo or enablement sessions, you can also access your website project by going to [https://builder.adobedemo.com/projects](https://builder.adobedemo.com/projects).
+In case you had accidentally closed your browser window, or for future sessions, you can also access your website project by going to [https://dsn.adobe.com/](https://dsn.adobe.com/).
 After logging in with your Adobe ID, you'll see this.
-Click your website project to open it.
+Click the 3 dots **...** on your website project and then click **Edit**.

 ![DSN](./images/web8.png)